communitiesuk/funding-service-design-docker-runner/README.md

 ## Debugging

+All the services in docker-compose now include the following in their config:

+`command: ["sh", "-c", "pip install debugpy -t /tmp && python /tmp/debugpy --listen 0.0.0.0:5678 -m flask run --no-debugger --no-reload --host 0.0.0.0 --port 8080"]`

+    ports:
+      - <unique debug port>:5678
+      - <another port>:8080

+The use of `debugpy` starts a debug listener on port `5678` - this is then running whether you connect to it or not.
+If you want to attach a debugger to that listener, follow instructions below.
+Each service must expose the debug listener on port 5678 to its own unique port, otherwise they will clash.

 To attach a debugger in VS Code for a particular service, add the following to the `launch.json` for your chosen app, making sure the port matches the exposed debug port in `docker-compose.yml`.

         {